DanSM-5/mpv-gif-generator/README.md

 # Gif output directory.
 It supports mpv expansions: https://mpv.io/manual/master/#paths
 outputDirectory=~/mpv-gifs

+# Set mode use to work with.
+Available 'gif', 'video' and 'all'.
+mode=gif

 # Set keybinding.
 See more in the table above.
 key=g